 Q: How will you celebrate the completion of this campaign?

 A: Sleep!
-Just kidding… we will be announcing details about our Grand Opening event, most likely in March of 2019.
-We had hoped to be finished with construction, in time for Mother’s Day, but projections are closer to July 2019.
+Just kidding… we will be announcing details about our Grand Opening event, most likely in August of 2019.